pgroonga/pgroonga.github.io/news/index.md

     Note that this feature only enable 3.2.1, currently.
     This feature can't use before 3.2.1.

-  * Added a tool for adjusting pg_dump output.

-    This tool is for users that are using `NormalizerTable`.
-    Users that are not using `NormalizerTable` are not need to use this tool.

-    Note that this tool only support plain format dump.
-    The custom format doesn't support.

-    Usage:

-    ```
-    ruby repair-dump.rb ${dump_file_path}
-    ```

   * [[`pgroonga_list_broken_indexes()`][list-broken-indexes]] Added a new function `pgroonga_list_broken_indexes()`.

     This function list the indexes of PGroonga's that may be broken.